dinesh-it/www-google-drive/README.md

 # DESCRIPTION

-Net::Google::Drive::Extended authenticates with a Google Drive service account (server-to-server) and offers several convenience methods to list, retrieve, and modify the data stored in the google drive.
+WWW::Google::Drive authenticates with a Google Drive service account (server-to-server) and offers several convenience methods to list, retrieve, and modify the data stored in the google drive.

 Refer: https://developers.google.com/identity/protocols/OAuth2ServiceAccount for creating a service account and the client\_secret json file.